-- Hands-on workshop sessions of 3 and 6 hour duration where participants follow instructors on their laptops.
+- Hands-on tutorials and workshop sessions of 3-hour and 6-hour duration where participants follow instructors on their laptops.

-A speaker is NOT confirmed a slot unless we explicitly mention so in an email or over any other medium of communication.
+We will notify you if we move your proposal to the next round or reject it.
+A speaker is NOT confirmed for a slot unless we explicitly mention so in an email or over any other medium of communication.

 There is only one speaker per session.
 Entry is free for selected speakers.

-*Speaker travel grants will be given in the order of preference to students, women, persons of non-binary genders, and speakers from Asia and Africa.
+Partial or full grants, covering travel and accomodation are made available to speakers delivering full sessions (40 minutes) and workshops.
+Grants are limited, and are given in the order of preference to students, women, persons of non-binary genders, and speakers from Asia and Africa.

 Commitment to Open Source

-HasGeek believes in open source as the binding force of our community.
+We believe in open source as the binding force of our community.
 If you are describing a codebase for developers to work with, we’d like for it to be available under a permissive open source licence.
-If your software is commercially licensed or available under a combination of commercial and restrictive open source licences (such as the various forms of the GPL), please consider picking up a sponsorship.
-We recognise that there are valid reasons for commercial licensing, but ask that you support us in return for giving you an audience.
+If your software is commercially licensed or available under a combination of commercial and restrictive open source licences (such as the various forms of the GPL), you should consider picking up a sponsorship.
+We recognise that there are valid reasons for commercial licensing, but ask that you support the conference in return for giving you an audience.
 Your session will be marked on the schedule as a “sponsored session”.